How It Works

 This is not a flaw in audio.
 It’s the nature of it.
 Every system is an interpretation.
 Some prioritize accuracy, some prioritize musicality, some prioritize raw emotional impact.
 None of these is more correct than the others.

 Audio XX doesn’t pretend to know what sounds best.
 It helps you understand what you respond to, and matches that to equipment that supports it.
 The goal is a system that keeps you listening — not one that wins a spec sheet competition.
+Sometimes the right answer is to change nothing, and the advisor will say so.

 The Core Idea